hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/README.md

 | **Shared Secret**    | Provided by the retailer or obtained during custom app setup.                                              |
 | **Product Store**    | Connects the Shopify store to the Product Store.                                                            |
 | **WebSite**          | If the website name is changed to the Product Store name, use the same name here.                            |

+Once the Shopify Shop config is created, further editing can be performed on the `Shopify Shop` page